Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 The Home page has an hero-image to create impact when you first arrive on the site.
 Within the hero image is a call to action statement to prompt a potential client to get in touch.
-After the hero-image are two sections, the first to inform potential clients how The A-Team can help including a button to link to the contact us page and the second to give some cliebt testimonials.
+After the hero-image are two sections, the first to inform potential clients how The A-Team can help including a button to link to the contact us page and the second to give some clients testimonials.

-Responsive info here...
+On desktops and tablets the 'We can help' section displays in three seperate columns, while on smaller screens and mobiles it then displays in one continuous column.

+The testimonials section displays in two columns with images on desktop and tablets, on smaller screens they display in one column with images, and finally on mobiles the testimonial images are not shown.

 [The Team](https://devtoguk.github.io/milestone-1-THE-A-TEAM/team.html)